 Pack a few hiking shirts, too.
 They’ll be comfy and practical for all of your excursions but won’t look out of place in town, either!

-Early mornings and evenings will be chilly, so a hoodie makes another great addition to your packing list.
-Casual is the norm, but consider choosing a dark or neutral color that’ll look a bit more polished and work with any outfit.
+Early mornings and evenings will be chilly, so a hoodie or sweatshirt makes another great addition to your packing list.
+Consider choosing a dark or neutral color that’ll look a bit more polished and work with any outfit.

-This Sweaty Betty organic cotton blend hoodie is warm but not too bulky, so it’s a wonderful travel piece and will be easy to layer with if you’re facing some chilly spring weather.
-It also has some really cozy elements, including thumb-hole cuffs, soft front pocket, and roomy hood.
+This Quince cashmere sweatshirt is warm but not too bulky, so it’s a wonderful travel piece and will be easy to layer with if you’re facing some chilly spring weather.
+It also has some really cute, luxe elements with a v-neck stitch and raglan sleeves.

 Old Navy High-Waisted Pull-On Pixie Wide-Leg Pants | Sizes XS-4X